teggno/exoedit/RunningWidgets.md

 2. Select `Exoedit: Generate Fake Data`
 3. You will have to select a portal, a dashboard and finally the widget that has the configuration that will result in the data you need.
 4. A new editor window containing the JSON will be opened.
 The JSON will contain the `portal` and the `read` property, but only the `portal` property will contain data wheraes the `read` property's value will be an empty object.

+### Serving additional files
+In case your widgets need to load custom files (e.g. your css or js files), you can put them in a folder called `exoeditCustomFiles` directly in the folder you have opened with Visual Studio Code.